Spot Cleaning Guidelines for Luxury Vinyl Flooring (LVF)

 Fifth Guideline: Cleaning Agents.

 Use a cleaning agent that is as mild as possible to ensure that your luxury tile is not ruined by the cleaning agent.
-Start with only tap water (which has a neutral pH of 7.0).
+Start with only tap water (which is almost a neutral 7.0 on the pH scale).
 If water alone is insufficient, try a diluted, mild, alkaline cleaner (pH 7 to pH 10).
 Consider Windex® Original or Glass Plus®.
 Carefully follow the instructions if you use an over-the-counter vinyl cleaner.
 Apply the cleaning agent to a white cloth.
 Then, use the cloth to remove the stain.6

 Sixth Guideline and Last Step: Rinse.